 Simply put, keyword research can:

-(1) give you ideas on what you should consider writing about
+(1) give you ideas about what you should consider writing about

-(2) validate that a particular topic you are considering does indeed have enough search activity
+(2) validate that a particular topic you are considering actually has sufficient research activity

-(3) it will also help you use the exact phrases for the topics you have already chosen, so that your potential readers recognize your content as what they are looking for.
+(3) This will also help you to use the exact phrases for the topics you have already chosen, so that your potential readers recognize your content as what they are looking for.

-Using a free tool like Google keyword planner – or even more premium (and reliable) offers like Ahrefs ou SEMrush – can help you decide which phrases will work best for your topic.
+Using a free tool like Google keyword planner - or even more premium (and reliable) offers such as Ahrefs ou SEMrush - can help you decide which sentences will best suit your topic.

 Here are some additional helpful tips for conducting effective keyword research to ensure your blog marketing efforts stay on track: